MurphyPicard/food-by-mood-ui/README.md

 ##A short description of the technologies used:

-  This front-end application was built using Angular and Bootstrap, and is dependant on Angular and HTTP.
+  This front-end application was built using Angular and is dependant on Angular and HTTP.

 ##The approach we took: